GaurangBharadava/Ethernaut/README.md

 16. Preservation:
 -In this challenge i have to take ownership by low level delegatecall. i have developed scriot for that.

+17. In this challenge i have to destroy the contract and get my ETH back.
+Although the deployer is not aware about the contract actual address so we have to first find that address and then we will able to destroy the contract.